 Judicial externships allow you to gain exposure to the inner workings of a court.
 You will have the opportunity to conduct legal research, write memoranda, and attend court proceedings.
 You will research a wide variety of legal issues and begin the process of discovering the areas of law that most interest you.
 Many students compile excellent writing samples and upon completion, are able to get a reference from a judge for future job prospects.
 Some judges later hire former externs as law clerks upon graduation.
 Many other legal employers think highly of judicial externships and the valuable research and writing skills students develop.
 Judicial externships are unpaid; however, you can receive academic credit for these externships.

-Judges spoke to law students during the 2016-2017 school year about possible externships in federal court, superior court and the state Supreme Court of the state of New Jersey.
+Judges visit Rutgers Law to speak to law students about possible externships in federal court, superior court and the state Supreme Court of the state of New Jersey.